 Beef lo mein is made similar to chicken lo mein, the only difference is the meat.
 Beef is the second most popular meat to go with lo mein.

 Beef is a bit sweeter than chicken.
 If you are not a fan of chicken, beef lo mein is a great alternative.
-You will see it in the menu of every Chinese restaurant, yet this homemade version is equally tasty and also healthier.
+You will see this side dish on every Chinese restaurant’s menu.
+Yet, this homemade version is equally tasty and also healthier.

 This is a great option if you are a vegetarian.
 You can make a lo mein dish full of healthy toppings such as mushrooms, snow peas, and carrot.